 Store brands are almost always less expensive than popular name brands.
-As long as the quality and flavor of the store brand is reasonably close to the national brand, you should favor the store brand, especially the price is much lower.
+As long as the quality and flavor of the store brand are reasonably close to those of the national brand, you should favor the store brand, especially since the price is much lower.

-Also watch out for any item that’s “cool”.
+Also, watch out for any item that’s “cool.”
 Cool always costs more!
 You can usually figure this out easily.
 Just look for the items that are being advertised a lot on TV.
-And always remember the cool items mean that you’re paying for all that advertising.
+And always remember that the cool items mean that you’re paying for all that advertising.

 20. Don’t Buy Something Just Because it’s “On Sale”

 Some people just can’t resist a sale.
 In their minds, it translates into ”I’m saving money.”
 That may be true – if you actually need the product.
 But if the only reason that you’re buying it is because it’s on sale, then you’re spending money to no real advantage.

 This gets close to the meal-in-a-box problem, but it extends to more items.
 It makes sense if you are, in fact, a single person.
 But if there are two or more people in your household, it makes little sense to say, buy milk by the quart.
 That’s because buying four quarts of milk usually costs a lot more than a whole gallon.

 This includes meals that are prepared in-store, and are typically available at the deli counter.
 Regular grocery stores are increasing their offerings of prepared foods, making them harder to escape.
 But any food item that’s prepared in-store is going to be more expensive than the same item prepared at home.
 You may need or want these items from time to time, but don’t make it a habit.
 They’re more like restaurant snacks than grocery items.